dbeley/awesome-starred/README.md

 - [react-native](https://github.com/facebook/react-native) - A framework for building native apps with React.
 - [flood](https://github.com/Flood-UI/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
 - [node](https://github.com/nodejs/node) - Node.js JavaScript runtime :sparkles::turtle::rocket::sparkles:
-- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
 - [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - The ultimate Free Open Source Solution for team communications.
 - [gitbook](https://github.com/GitbookIO/gitbook) - 📝 Modern documentation format and toolchain using Git and Markdown
 - [sigma.js](https://github.com/jacomyal/sigma.js) - A JavaScript library dedicated to graph drawing
 - [cheerio](https://github.com/cheeriojs/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 - [materialize](https://github.com/Dogfalo/materialize) - Materialize, a CSS Framework based on Material Design
+- [pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) - Semantic is a UI component framework based around useful principles from natural language.
-- [material-components-web](https://github.com/material-components/material-components-web) - Modular and customizable Material Design UI components for the web
 - [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) - A professional front-end template for building fast, robust, and adaptable web apps or sites.
 - [vue](https://github.com/vuejs/vue) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
-- [pixi.js](https://github.com/pixijs/pixi.js) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.
-- [incubator-superset](https://github.com/apache/incubator-superset) - Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
 - [rodeo](https://github.com/yhat/rodeo) - A data science IDE for Python
 - [hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.
-- [drawio](https://github.com/jgraph/drawio) - Source to www.draw.io
+- [drawio](https://github.com/jgraph/drawio) - Source to app.diagrams.net
 - [resume-cli](https://github.com/jsonresume/resume-cli) - CLI tool to easily setup a new resume 📑
 - [KeeFox](https://github.com/kee-org/KeeFox) - Legacy browser and XUL application integration with KeePass Password Safe.
 See https://github.com/kee-org/browser-addon for the new version for Firefox 57+
 - [kitematic](https://github.com/docker/kitematic) - Visual Docker Container Management on Mac & Windows